74hc595/PIC16F1-USB-Bootloader/README.md

 USB DFU Bootloader for PIC16F1454/5/9
 =====================================

-This bootloader needs a USB VID:PID.
-It has been tested with Linux and Windows; it should work with MacOS as well.
+This bootloader still needs a USB VID:PID.
+It has been tested with Linux, Windows, and MacOS.

 Matt Sarnoff demonstrated what is possible with his excellent hand-optimized assembly [512 word USB Bootloader](https://github.com/74hc595/PIC16F1-USB-Bootloader).